jscastanos/labs2020/README.md

 41. WPF ToDo List
 42. .Net Core API List
 43. SQL ToDO List
-44. ASP.Net Core Razor Pages ToDo List- Part 1
+44. ASP.Net Core Razor Pages
+    - ToDo List- Part 1
-44. ASP.Net Core Razor Pages ToDo List - Part 2
+    - ToDo List - Part 2
-45. ASP.Net Core with Docker
+    - with Docker
-46. Git Branches
+45. Git Branches
-47. Web File
+46. Web File
-48. Azure DevOps
+47. Azure DevOps
-49. Bulk File Renaming
+48. Bulk File Renaming
-50. .Net Command Line
+49. .Net Command Line
-51. Sample Data Challenge
+50. Sample Data Challenge
+51. Soda Machine
-52. Soda Machine Project Planning
+    - Project Planning
-53. Soda Machine Interfaces
+    - Interfaces
-54. Soda Machine Unit Tests
+    - Unit Tests
-55. Soda Machine Methods
+    - Methods
-56. Soda Machine Data Access
+    - Data Access
-57. Soda Machine Console - Part 1
+    - Console - Part 1
-58. Soda Machine Console - Part 2
+    - Console - Part 2
-59. Soda Machine Source Control
+    - Source Control
-60. Soda Machine Continuous Integration (CI)
+    - Continuous Integration (CI)
-61. Soda Machine Razor Pages with Auth
+    - Razor Pages with Auth
-62. Soda Machine Razor Pages User Logic
+    - Razor Pages User Logic
-63. Soda Machine Razor Pages User UI
+    - Razor Pages User UI
-64. Soda Machine Razor Pages Authorization
+    - Razor Pages Authorization
-65. Soda Machine Razor Pages Admin Coin Inventory
+    - Razor Pages Admin Coin Inventory

 ## 🚫 Disclaimer

 - These solutions are not guaranted correct since I'm only a free user and I can't view the solutions that Tim Corey provide every week.
 - If you find a better solution than what I did, please tell me.
 I'm really open to any suggestions.
 - The purpose of this repo is to track my progress and learning and not to promote any illegal or bad behavoir towards the creator of this challenge.